Insight-Services-APAC/Insight_Ingenious/README.md

 ### Current Limitations

-**Note**: Some API endpoints are currently in development or have limited functionality:
+**Note**: Some API endpoints have limited functionality or are in development:

-- **Conversation History**: The `GET /conversations/{thread_id}` endpoint currently returns an empty list as the chat history repository was removed during refactoring.
+- **Conversation History**: The `GET /api/v1/conversations/{thread_id}` endpoint currently returns an empty list as the chat history repository was removed during refactoring.
-- **Message Feedback**: The `PUT /messages/{message_id}/feedback` endpoint accepts feedback but doesn't persist it as the feedback service was removed.
+- **Message Feedback**: The `PUT /api/v1/messages/{message_id}/feedback` endpoint accepts feedback but doesn't persist it as the feedback service was removed.
+- **Secret Management**: Secret endpoints are defined but may not have full Azure Key Vault integration.
+- **Some External Integration endpoints**: Use mock implementations for development.

 These features are planned for future releases as the application evolves.